haleyrp1803/Black-Eyed-Peas/README.md

 Plant biologists look at the genetic structure of different specimens to determine how closely related they are.
 Specialists in <span eid="Q190375"> historical linguistics </span> have applied a similar technique to language families.
 Today, over 500 Bantu languages are spoken by hundreds of millions of people across Southern Africa as the result of a process historians call the <span eid="Q130251"> Bantu Expansions </span>.
 Comparing today’s languages with each other lets scientists reconstruct the languages of the past.
 Watch as the root for ‘cowpea,’ kunde, appears in languages across the continent.

 By 1500 BCE the cowpea had spread through North Africa and beyond: out to the Mediterranean, the Arabian peninsula, central Asia, and the Indian subcontinent.
-Ancient Greek physician <span eid="Q297776"> Dioscorides </span> knew of this plant and includes it in his herbal _De Materia Medica_  dubbing the cowpea "phasiolos".
-This name referred to any sort of bean or pea (these terms used interchangeably in Dioscorides' time).
 The native range of the cowpea in Africa and its subsequent introduction across the world can be seen in this map.
 <param ve-map zoom="2"
        title="Black-Eyed Pea Distribution"
        description="Vegetation zones, curtain compare images between way, way back, then against ca. 1000 BCE, 1000 CE, 2000 CE.
 Custom layer and/or animation of Africa where the word for cowpea in different-but-related languages appear on the map in the order of the approximate date to which they’ve been reconstructed.">